wfyitf/llama2.c/README.md

 I think it's worthwhile to have a fork that implements Python version of `llama2.c` as a kind of simplest "reference implementation" for further educational purpose for wide audience.

-Currently `llam2.c` contains 2`.py` files for training models and and 1 `.c` file for inference.
+Currently `llam2.c` contains 2`.py` files for training models and 1 `.c` file for inference.
 There is a gap to have a simple reference implementation of all transformers logic in a simple Python file under 500 lines.
 While original FB/llama code also implemented in Python, I couldn't say that implementation is simple due to multiple dependencies and optimizations impelemnted.

 PS.
-Performance is awful at the moment `~1 tok./sec`, there is a huge room for improvements.
-PRs are welcome 😄
+Performance is awful at the moment `~1 tok./sec`, there is a huge room for improvements

 ## feel the magic